skeetor/Cross-Dev-64/README.md

 # Planned features

-These features are planned for future releases.
+These majro features are planned for future releases.
 The order reflects the intended priority.

-* Allow running multiple instances with their own individual home directories.
-* Add support for dockable windows, so users can move around the windows as they want.
+* Global and project specific settings
-* Debugger for stepping through code with in an emulator
+* Debugger for stepping through code with an emulator
-* Support for projects instead of the current mechanism of scripts.
+* Support for projects
 * Sprite editor
 * Character editor
 * Sound editor(?)

 # Completed features

+* Allow running multiple instances with their own individual home directories.
+* Add support for dockable windows, so users can move around the windows as they want.
+* Support for localisation

 # License